 In the memo line of your check or money order, note the day and time of the missed toll, plus the state and license number of your vehicle.Do not mail cash!
 Check, money order or cashier's check are accepted.

-E-ZPass users have a page where you may pay the violation or dispute it; however, you must have the toll violation number and proper vehicle information associated with the toll violation.
+E-ZPass users are provided a page where they may pay the violation or dispute it.
+To use this page, you must have the toll violation number and proper vehicle information associated with the toll violation.

 If you have a new car with a temporary license plate, and you received a violation, call the toll violation center at 973-368-1425 or 888-288-6865.